tytydraco/yessleep/out/Do_NOT_eat_Martha_Browns_Banana_Bread_Its_alive.md

 In unison, with an ear shattering pop, the blisters launch and split from the fat man's gyrating body.
 They land in a multitude of distances around us, trails of blood and puss streak back towards my Uncle, as his movement slows down and eyes become glassy.
 My Aunt, covered in the putrid, chunky insides of her husband, holds him, speechlessly, and sobs.
 A bulb is strung upon her shoulder, but she is too shell shocked to even feel it's wet tissue, as it starts to pulsate.
 A rhythmic throb bounces the bulb up and down, becoming slightly more rapid.
-I my eyes were blurry from tears, but I noticed something sharp protruding from the bulb, and then another.
-They slinked down from the body of the bulb, prancing the points upright on my aunts shoulder.
-Within a second, it lurches up, balancing on the pointed insect adjacent legs, and splits it's front open, strings of thick liquid breaking as a mouth shaped orifice bellows a grainy, high pitched shriek.
-It jerks with spider like speed, and launches it's open maw into the veiny, corpse like neck of Aunt Susan.
+My eyes were blurry from tears, but I noticed something sharp protruding from the bulb, and then another.
+They slinked down from the body of the bulb, prancing the points upright on my aunt's shoulder.
+Within a second, it lurches up, balancing on the pointed insect adjacent legs, and splits its front open, strings of thick liquid breaking as a mouth shaped orifice bellows a grainy, high pitched shriek.
+It jerks with spider-like speed, and launches its open maw into the veiny, corpse-like neck of Aunt Susan.
 It must have plunged straight into an artery.
 Bright red, pulpy liquid sprayed all over her shoulder as my Aunt extends her mouth open, only a pained gasp able to escape before she drops to the tiles.

 The small monster continues to gnaw at my Aunt's neck, the sound of meat curling and tearing around itself causing my stomach to churn with sickness.
 The sound of tapping on tiles breaks my focus and I turn my head to reveal the other pustules starting to rise on pointed legs as well.
 Chunks of blood and puss drip off as they jerk to a stand.
 With no anticipation the rotten monsters charge at us.
 Mum and Leah run to the left as Rose, Dad and I are pushed up against the wall.
 I grapple for anything to defend us with and my fingers clasp at a thick frame behind me.
 I pull it off the wall and slam my Uncle's fake Banksy into one of the monsters on the floor.
 It bursts with the consistency of a rotten banana, specks and chunks of yellow splashing across the tiles and my shoes.
 Another monster lands near my foot and my father slams his thick workers boot down, crushing it like a cockroach.

 I pull the frame back up in front of me just in time to block three of the monsters from flying into my face.
-The collide with the frame, pointed legs puncturing through the image mere centimetres from my eyes.
+They collide with the frame, pointed legs puncturing through the image mere centimetres from my eyes.
 I fling the three monsters towards a massive glass sliding door.
 They all exploded in thick splatters like roadkill disintegrating against the grill of a barreling truck.

 Rose, Dad and I tumble towards the kitchen with speed, where Leah and Mum are hiding behind the marble counters.
-Multiple monsters fly passed our heads, barely missing us and piercing into the walls, like arrows from an ancient booby trap.
+Multiple monsters fly past our heads, barely missing us and piercing into the walls, like arrows from an ancient booby trap.
 We duck behind the counter.
 I smash into the cupboards as my damp, puss covered shoes slip on the tiles.